hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

 toc = true
 +++

-> This article assumes the reader has some familiarity with programming and the basics of Go.

 > I'm not an expert in Go, but I'm writing this for my own learning purposes.
-Please don't take this to be an authoritative source on Go's interfaces. :-)
+It very much a work-in-progress, so please don't take this to be an authoritative source on Go's interfaces.
+There are bound to be mistakes in this, so I'd be happy to be informed of them.
+This article assumes the reader has some familiarity with programming and the basics of Go.
+My intended audience is...well, mostly me!
+So it's pretty likely that in explaining this to myself, I have taken some things for granted that anyone outside of my own mind would typically want explained.

 ## What is an interface?
 * An abstract type that allows [polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) in Go.